pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ![Payment settings page.
 The "payment providers" tab is open, showing a list with the following entries: bank transfer, gift card, PayPal, SEPA debit and Stripe; gift card is enabled and all other entries are disabled.
 All entires have 'settings' buttons next to them.](../../assets/screens/payment-providers/payment-settings.png "Payment settings" )

-Navigate to [Your Event] → "Settings" → "Payment".
+Navigate to [Your Event] :fontawesome-solid-arrow-right: "Settings" :fontawesome-solid-arrow-right: "Payment".
 The "payment providers" tab on this page displays the list of active payment providers.
 The list should now include an entry for bank transfer with a red ":fontawesome-solid-x: Disabled" tag.
 The plugin is enabled, but bank transfers have not been set up and enabled as a payment provider for the event yet.